Dimitrios Konstantinidis

 B.S., Civil & Environmental Engineering, UC Berkeley, 1999

-Konstantinidis’ research focuses on earthquake engineering and engineering mechanics, with a primary focus on the earthquake performance of nonstructural components, seismic isolation and other earthquake protective systems, and resilience of critical facilities under natural hazards.
+Konstantinidis’ research focuses on earthquake engineering and engineering mechanics, with a primary focus on seismic isolation and other earthquake protective systems, nonstructural components, and seismic resilience of critical facilities.